University Clearing guide 2023

 - Check on results day morning – Check your UCAS account for any status updates and to see if you made the grades for any conditional offers.

 - Contact your chosen unis – Even if you didn't make the grade, contact your chosen unis first.
 They may still be able to offer you something.

-- Choose your ideal unis/courses – Once you've identified subject areas that suit you, get searching for vacancies.
+- Choose your ideal unis/courses – Once you've identified subject areas that suit you, search for vacancies.
 Places may go quickly, so don't hang around if you see something you like the look of.
 Get in touch with the university as soon as you can.

-- Contact your new choices – Some universities will have helplines open from 8am on results day (the lines may be very busy, so don't give up if you don't get through the first time).
+- Contact your new choices – Some universities will have helplines open from 8am on results day.
+The lines may be busy, so don't give up if you don't get through the first time.

 - Keep your phone switched on – Make sure your phone is fully charged and near you at all times in case universities call you to offer you a place.

 - Have your details to hand – Universities will want your UCAS points and your Clearing number or ID.
 Use our checklist below to make sure you've got everything you need.

 - Be prepared for a mini-interview – Some universities might want more than just your details.
-They might expect a quick phone interview too, so be ready to talk about why you think this uni's a good choice for you, what you can contribute and why you like the subject (check out our phone interview tips here!).
+They might expect a quick phone interview too.
+So, be ready to talk about why you think this uni's a good choice for you, what you can contribute and why you like the subject.
+These phone interview tips should help.